Qa'im Al Muhammad: Twelver Shia

-Twelver eschatology is dominated by the figure of the twelfth Imam, Muhammad ibn Hasan al-Askari, the son of the eleventh Imam.
+Twelver eschatology is dominated by the figure of the twelfth Imam, Muhammad al-Mahdi, the son of the eleventh Imam.
 The twelfth Imam is also known by the titles al-Mahdi (lit. 'the rightly guided'), al-Qa'im (lit. 'he who will rise'), and Saheb al-Zaman (lit. 'lord of the age').
 It is believed that he was born around 868, and has been concealed by God from the humanity after the death of his father in 874, who was possibly poisoned by the Abbasids.

-During the Minor Occultation (874-941), it is held that the twelfth Imam remained in contact with his followers through Four Deputies.
+During the Minor Occultation (874–941), it is held that the twelfth Imam remained in contact with his followers through Four Deputies.
 During the Major Occultation (941-present), his life has been prolonged by divine will until the day he manifests himself again by God's permission to fill the earth with justice.
 In particular, there is no direct communication during the Major Occultation, though it is popularly held that the twelfth Imam occasionally appears to the pious in person or, more commonly, in dreams and visions.
 He is also viewed responsible in Twelver belief for the inward spiritual guidance of humankind (whereas his outward role begins with his reappearance).